Josephine Blaise picks up a black eyeliner from her makeup counter.

 Matthew jumps in excitement, rattling the home.
 He hands his wife a Lily Munster wig and watches her put it on and struggling to fit it right.
 He captures his reflection in the mirror.

-“Do you think we’ll win best couple costume tonight, Lily dear.”
+“Do you think we’ll win the best couple costume tonight, Lily dear?”

 A tap came at their bedroom door.
 Matthew stomps his way over, knocking pictures off the sky-blue walls.
 He opens the door to find Batman sitting on the brown shag carpet with a pumpkin container on its side spilling candy all over.
 “What are you doing down there, son?”